 Single-pass or once-through cooling systems provide an opportunity for significant water savings.
 In these systems, water is circulated once through a piece of equipment and is then disposed down the drain.
 Types of equipment that typically use single-pass cooling include CAT scanners, degreasers, hydraulic equipment, condensers, air compressors, welding machines, vacuum pumps, ice machines, x-ray equipment, and air conditioners.

-To remove the same heat load, single-pass systems use 40 times more water than a cooling tower operated at five cycles of concentration.
-To maximize water savings, single-pass cooling equipment should be either modified to recirculate water or, if possible, should be eliminated altogether.
+To remove the same heat load, single-pass systems require 40 times more water than a cooling tower operated at five cycles of concentration.
+To maximize water savings, single-pass cooling equipment should either be modified to recirculate water or, if possible, should be eliminated altogether.

-- Check operation of water control valve.
+- Check the operation of the water control valve.
 Water control valves adjust the flow rate of water based on demand.
 Regular valve maintenance ensures water is used as efficiently as possible.

-Installation of a chiller or cooling tower is also an economical alternative.
-Excess cooling capacity may already exist within the building that can be utilized
+Installation of a chiller and cooling tower or an air-cooled chiller may also be an economical alternative.
+Excess usable cooling capacity may already exist within the building.

 Find another use for the single-pass effluent in boiler make-up supply or landscape irrigation and implement.
-Some equipment effluent may be contaminated, such as degreasers and hydraulic equipment.
+Some equipment effluent, such as degreasers and hydraulic equipment, may be contaminated.
 This effluent must not be used in boilers.

 For more information, read the U.S. Environmental Protection Agency's WaterSense at Work BMP on single-pass cooling.